miking-lang/miking-ipm/README.md

 	]

 ## Printing to pdf
 The following code creates a directed graph and prints it as dot code.
-To do the same with any other model object, create your objects the same way as the examples above and call the model2dot function with the object as argument.
+To do the same with any other model object, create your objects the same way as the examples above and call the modelPrintDot function with the object as argument.

 	mexpr
 	let char2string = (lam b. [b]) in